UPDATE: The Microplastics in the Environment Workshop has been moved to a digital platform

 - Present information via plenary presentations and posters about on-going research and monitoring projects

 - Brainstorm ideas for new collaborations and funding opportunities

 - Generate outlines for large-scale projects, grant proposals, and manuscripts

-We are trying to integrate participants from a broad range of professional backgrounds and disciplines from the southeastern US, so please feel free to forward this message to any potentially interested parties.
+We are trying to integrate participants from a broad range of professional backgrounds and disciplines from the southeastern US.
 The event is being organized by the Tennessee Aquarium and the River Basin Center at the University of Georgia and faculty and students from the University of Alabama and the University of Georgia.
 If you have any additional questions, please feel free to send an email to Diane Klement (diane.klement25 [at] uga.edu) with the subject heading “Microplastics Workshop Question”.